SystemsApproach/private5g/core.rst

 ~~~~~~~~~~~

 Magma is an open source mobile core implementation that takes a
-different, and slighlty non-standard approach to the problem.
+different and slightly non-standard approach to the problem.
 Designed
 to be particularly suitable for remote and rural environments with
-poor connectivity, Magma refactors the mobile core into centralized
+poor backhaul connectivity, Magma refactors the mobile core into centralized
 and distributed components as shown in :numref:`Figure  %s
 <fig-magma-arch>`.